 Top of the Line – O3 Air Unit

 The O3 Air Unit features low latency, superior range up to 10 km, and HD video.
-It can even link up with a DJI radio transmitter, eliminating the need for an additional radio receiver on your drone.
+As with all DJI VTX, it features a built-in radio control link.
+That allows you to link it up with a DJI radio transmitter, eliminating the need for an additional radio receiver on your drone.

 The camera is expensive, so you want to make sure you don’t crash a lot.